dtoczala/watson-landing-page/README.md

 ### References for Further Reading
 - [Andrew Freed Blogs](https://developer.ibm.com/watson/blog/author/afreed/) - Andrew has done some thinking about cognitive testing, his blog posts will give you some insight into solid testing approaches.
 - [Cognitive Quality Assurance \- An Introduction](https://brainsteam.co.uk/2016/03/29/cognitive-quality-assurance-an-introduction/) and [Cognitive Quality Assurance \- Performance Metrics](https://brainsteam.co.uk/2016/05/29/cognitive-quality-assurance-pt-2-performance-metrics/) - both authored by James Ravenscroft, with some good advice and introduction to the concepts of accuracy, precision, recall, and confusion matrices.

+## Watson/Bluemix Security Concerns
+There are some very real security implications that you will have to consider when developing applications and systems that use the IBM Cloud, and the Watson services hosted on that cloud.
+- **Question:** How do Watson Developer Cloud services handle PII and PHI data?
+  - **Answer:** PHI (Personal Health Information) data should NOT be handled by Watson Developer Cloud services.
+PII (Personally Identifiable Information), on the other hand may be okay to send to Watson Developer Cloud services.
+WDC services do not save any data if the user opts-out.
+If that is NOT sufficient, then the customer has the responsibility of any required de-identifying before sending the data to the Watson services.
+In certain emergency scenarios, deletion of PII data may be done by IBM team but this is handled on a case-by-case basis (contact Watson Security for any such needs).

+### References for Further Reading
+- **[WDC Security Overview](https://www.ibm.com/watson/assets/pdfs/Watson_Developer_Cloud_Security_Overview_October-2016.pdf)** - a PDF with a general overview of security topics when using Watson services

 ---
 # Common Tips and Tricks